andmalt/BoolBnB/README.md

 </p>

 Boolbnb is my final project modification of [boolean.careers](https://boolean.careers/), using a frontend exclusively with TypeScript React with Tailwind CSS and a backend with [Laravel 8](https://laravel.com/).

-## Getting started

-To start create two terminals, to the first add `php artisan serve` and to the second `npm run watch` or `yarn run watch` if you are using yarn.